Reviews You Can Rely On

 Weight-to-Volume Ratio

 The weight-to-volume ratio is a measurement used to compare packs of differing volumes.
-This metric gets straight to the point; how much does this pack weigh relative to the volume it carries?
-We measured the weight of each model on our digital scale, as well as each of its disparate parts.
+This metric starts with objective measurements: how much does this pack weigh relative to the volume it carries?
+We measured the weight of each model on our digital scale and the volume of the main compartment.

 We measured the Durston Kakwa 55 as having approx. 40L of internal storage in the main compartment when the roll top is rolled 3x.